JetBrains/intellij-sdk-docs/topics/tutorials/using_kotlin.md

 In general, it is strongly advised to always use the bundled library version.

-Please see [Third-Party Software and Licenses](https://www.jetbrains.com/legal/third-party-software/) for an overview of all bundled libraries.
+See [Third-Party Software and Licenses](https://www.jetbrains.com/legal/third-party-software/) for an overview of all bundled libraries.

 ### Incremental compilation

-The Kotlin Gradle plugin supports [incremental compilation](https://kotlinlang.org/docs/gradle-compilation-and-caches.html#incremental-compilation), which allows tracking changes in the source files so the compiler handles only updated code.
+The Kotlin Gradle plugin supports [incremental compilation](https://kotlinlang.org/docs/gradle-compilation-and-caches.html#incremental-compilation), which allows tracking changes in the source files, so the compiler handles only updated code.

 <tabs>

 <tab title="Kotlin 1.9.0 and later">

-No action required.
+No action is required.

-Remove additional `kotlin.incremental.useClasspathSnapshot=false` property in <path>gradle.properties</path> if present.
+Remove the additional `kotlin.incremental.useClasspathSnapshot=false` property in <path>gradle.properties</path> if present.

 </tab>

 <tab title="Kotlin 1.8.20">

-> Please consider using Kotlin 1.9.0 or later where this issue has been resolved.
+> Consider using Kotlin 1.9.0 or later where this issue has been resolved.

 Kotlin `1.8.20` has a [new incremental compilation approach](https://kotlinlang.org/docs/gradle-compilation-and-caches.html#a-new-approach-to-incremental-compilation) which is enabled by default.
-Unfortunately, it is not compatible with the IntelliJ Platform — when reading large JAR files (like <path>app.jar</path> or <path>3rd-party-rt.jar</path>), leading to an `Out of Memory` exception:
+Unfortunately, it is not compatible with the IntelliJ Platform when reading large JAR files (like <path>app.jar</path> or <path>3rd-party-rt.jar</path>), leading to an `Out of Memory` exception:

 ```